raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

 ## Changing foreground and background colours

-1. This colour mixing system is used all throughout the Astro Pi programming module.
+This colour mixing system is used all throughout the Astro Pi programming module.
+You can use colour mixing to great effect by programming scrolling text.
+In this example, you can set the colour of the text that will appear on the matrix.

 1. Type the following code into a new file:

   ```python